 If you own an older house that was built in the 1960s or 1970s, your house is likely to have been installed with aluminum wiring.
-Aluminum wiring was a much cheaper option than copper wiring, and commonly used in homes.
+Aluminum wiring was a much cheaper option than copper wiring and is commonly used in homes.
 According to the Consumer Product Safety Commission, it is estimated that nearly 2,000,000 homes in the U.S. were built or renovated using electrical circuits with aluminum wiring.

-The New York Times reported that “according to the commission and specialists in the field, unless certain safety procedures are undertaken, every outlet, light switch and junction box connected to such circuits is a fire waiting to happen.”
+The New York Times reported that “according to the commission and specialists in the field unless certain safety procedures are undertaken, every outlet, light switch, and junction box connected to such circuits is a fire waiting to happen.”
 The commission stands firmly by its statement that the presence of aluminum wiring in a home presents a very serious fire hazard.
 A national survey that was conducted by the Franklin Research Institute for CPSC showed that homes built before 1972 and have been wired with aluminum are 55 times more likely to have wire connections at outlets with “Fire Hazard Conditions” than homes with copper wiring So why exactly is aluminum wiring a hazard?

 What Makes Aluminum Wiring Hazardous

 - Aluminum wire easily overheats.
 It expands more than copper when it heats.

 - Aluminum is a softer metal than copper, it damages much easier.

 - Aluminum is hard not to crush or cut during routine electrical work, which can lose connections, create hot spots and make a house fire more likely to occur.